Defection of Viktor Belenko: Background

 During the Cold War, there were many defections by pilots and aircrews.
 In addition to pilots defecting of their own volition, there were Western efforts to encourage defections, beginning with the US Operation Moolah aimed at encouraging MiG-15 pilots in North Korea to defect.
-The Kuomintang ruling Taiwan offered gold to defecting Chinese pilots, and the US Operation Fast Buck was similar to Operation Moolah, although aimed at encouraging a MiG-21 pilot in North Vietnam to defect.
+The Kuomintang (KMT) that was ruling the Republic of China in Taiwan offered gold to defecting pilots from the People's Republic of China, and the US Operation Fast Buck was similar to Operation Moolah, although aimed at encouraging a MiG-21 pilot in North Vietnam to defect.
 Operation Diamond was an Israeli operation similar to Operation Fast Buck, and was successful in getting an Iraqi pilot to defect with his MiG-21.

 Belenko was not the only pilot to have defected from the Soviet Union in this way or the first such to defect from a Soviet-bloc country.

 In March and May 1953, two Polish Air Force pilots flew MiG-15s to Denmark.
 Later in 1953, North Korean pilot No Kum Sok flew his MiG-15 to an American air base in South Korea; this MiG is on permanent display at the National Museum of the United States Air Force.
 Later Soviet Captain Aleksandr Zuyev flew his MiG-29 to Trabzon, Turkey, on May 20, 1989.
 The MiG-29 was returned to the Soviet Union.

 In September 1976, Belenko was stationed in Chuguyevka Air Base in the Far East.
 The infrastructure in the base was severely lacking, the troops' morale was low, and when Belenko made suggestions, he was only derided by the political officer.
 Additionally, his wife Lyudmila, unhappy with the life of a military wife, had told him she was going to file for divorce in October and move with their son, Dmitry (born 1973), back to her parents' home in Magadan.
-That contributed to Belenko becoming disillusioned with the Communist system.
+That contributed to Belenko becoming disillusioned with living in the Soviet Union.